Aller au contenu principal

 App open ads are full-screen ads designed to appear during app launch moments.
 They are similar to interstitial ads but are specifically tailored for two key scenarios:

-Cold start — When the user opens the app fresh (the app was not previously in memory).
-A splash or loading screen is typically shown before the ad.
+Cold start — When the user opens the app fresh (not previously in memory).
+See Handling Cold Starts with Loading Screens for implementation details.

 Soft launch — When the user returns to the app from the background.
-The app is still in memory but was paused.
+The app is still in memory but was suspended.

 In both cases, the ad is displayed before the user reaches the main content.
 Users can dismiss the ad at any time.